 Forward-thinking brokerages know that their digital spaces are much more than online brochures.
 Publishing photos of properties—however appealing—isn't enough if you're looking to play big.

-To level-up and move past publishing only the expected collection of listings, you'll need to look for ways to add value, be informative and provide inspiration.
+To level-up and move past publishing only the expected collection of real estate listings, you'll need to look for ways to add value, be informative and provide inspiration.